Competitors earn the coveted title of Drill Sergeant of the Year

 |0

-This work, Competitors earn the coveted title of Drill Sergeant of the Year [Image 5 of 5], by SGT Isaiah J Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Competitors earn the coveted title of Drill Sergeant of the Year, by Jonathan Dahms, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.